 What the treatment involves

-Following the assessment your sports physiotherapist will then be able to provide you with a specific ‘pre-habilitation’ programme, which may include exercises and advice for self-management.
-Occasionally, the screening assessment highlights areas that may benefit from hands-on treatment, such as Sports Massage.
+Following the assessment your sports physiotherapist will then be able to provide you with a detailed report and bespoke rehabilitation programme, which may include exercises and advice for self-management.
+Occasionally, the screening assessment highlights areas that may benefit from further hands-on treatment, such as Sports Massage or joint manipulations.